 - Add kale and cook until just wilted.

-- Stir in your favourite pasta sauce.
+- Stir in your favourite pasta sauce and heat through.

-- Top with shredded mozzarella cheese.
+- Top each half with shredded mozzarella cheese.

-- Bake until the cheese is nice and melty!
+- Bake until the cheese is nice and melty.

 - Garnish with some parsley if you like and enjoy!